anseki/grunt-task-helper/README.md

 In your project's Gruntfile, add a section named `taskHelper` to the data object passed into `grunt.initConfig()` (see [Configuring tasks](http://gruntjs.com/configuring-tasks)).
 You specify the `files` and some [*handlers*](#handlers) (e.g. `options.handlerByFile`). taskHelper accepts these all files, and some files are selected or done something via handler, and only selected files (filtered files) are passed to other tasks via `options.filesArray`.

-Examples:

-+ Copy only CSS files which are needed.
+**Example:** Copy only CSS files which are needed.
 This handler works like expanded [Custom Filter Function](http://gruntjs.com/configuring-tasks#custom-filter-function).

 `Gruntfile.js`